Lesson 4: Metadata and Method Invocation

 }

-We have added second parameter $metadata to our @CommandHandler.
-Ecotone read parameters and evaluated what should be injected.
+We have added second parameter $metadata to our CommandHandler.
+Ecotone read parameters and evaluate what should be injected.
 We will see soon, how can we take control of this process.
-We can add changePrice method now.
+We can add changePrice method now to our Aggregate:

 #[CommandHandler("product.changePrice")]